-- Simulation of values of trade portfolios (Lenders) and underlying collaterals (Borrowers) of all members / participants using Stress Scenarios. - Identification of the top two highest possible loss in respect of members/participants under stressed conditions.
+- Simulation of values of trade portfolios (Lenders) and underlying collaterals (Borrowers) of all members / participants using Stress Scenarios. - Identification of the top two highest possible loss in respect of members/participants including stress loss of their associates under stressed conditions.